-The intervener(s) would retract the "Offer" and DSL Consent Letter (DCL) would then be issued to the applicant.
+The intervener(s) would retract the "Offer" and MMD Supervisor will endorse the application to be processed further by MOT.

-Sometimes, the intervener(s) and the applicant would make concessions during the Negotiation - for example, the intervener(s) would agree to retract the "Offer" with the condition that the proposed licence validity is shortened, which shall be reflected in the DCL.
+Sometimes, the intervener(s) and the applicant would make concessions during the Negotiation - for example, the intervener(s) would agree to retract the "Offer" with the condition that the proposed licence validity is shortened, which shall be reflected in the endorsement by MMD Supervisor.